-The second severity level for gluten sensitivity is know as Celiac Sprue disease, a permanent, hereditary autoimmune disorder caused by an allergic reaction to the gluten protein (typically gliadin, and to a lesser extent glutenin) found in wheat and other common grains.
+The second severity level for gluten sensitivity is known as Celiac Sprue disease, a permanent, hereditary autoimmune disorder caused by an allergic reaction to the gluten protein (typically gliadin, and to a lesser extent glutenin) found in wheat and other common grains.
 This allergic reaction causes inflammation in the intestinal tract, which impairs the ability of the digestive system to absorb nutrients, leading to malabsorption, damage to the digestive tract, and eventually malnutrition.
-The symptoms of celiac disease are numerous and vary consierably depending on the severity of the condition.
+The symptoms of celiac disease are numerous and vary considerably depending on the severity of the condition.

 Type I/Type II Refractory Celiac Disease

 The most severe levels of gluten intolerance, Type I and Type II Refractory Celiac Disease are found in persons who experience no relief when adopting a strict gluten-free diet, and who don't respond to any specialized medications.
-This form is so severe that some practitioners and researchers now consider it a form of malignant caner from a treatment standpoint.
+This form is so severe that some practitioners and researchers now consider it a form of malignant cancer from a treatment standpoint.
 Thankfully the incidence of this level of severity is relatively rare.